There are so many different types of large paper flowers to be made. I decided to dedicate a whole series to ones with interesting centerpieces.

 Recommended materials for giant paper flowers

 Cardstock – I like to use medium weight cardstock with a colored core.
 It flexes easily and doesn’t have white frayed edges.
+Here are my favorite brands:

 Cutting Machine – It’s not absolutely necessary for this paper flower series but it sure makes things go faster.
 I use the Cricut.